-This tutorial will be discussing about installing LAMP Server for WordPress since WordPress is a content management system (CMS) that is based on PHP and MySQL.
+This tutorial will be discussing installing LAMP Server for WordPress since WordPress is a content management system (CMS) that is based on PHP and MySQL.
 Several programmers nowadays prefer to program in Linux OS.
-Thus, it is good to know how to setup programming tools like WordPress for this OS.
+Thus, it is good to know how to set up programming tools like WordPress for this OS.
 These are the step by step instructions.

-Step 1: Install Apache Web Serve in Linux OS
+Step 1: Install Apache Web Server in Linux OS

 Installing in Linux OS most of the time uses terminal.
 Open the terminal and copy this command:

 Now, you already have your apache web server.
 Next, double-check your webserver.
 Open your browser and type localhost.
 You must see the index.html of apache2.